Managing Long-term Conditions and Chronic Illness in Primary Care

 Reviewers of the 1st edition made the following comments:

 'As a patient with a long term condition I found an unusual level of understanding of the patient's point of view in this book and hope many health professionals will read it.'

 'Fantastic book helped me with all my assignments.'

 'This is a really good book.
 It covers physical and psychological aspects of living with chronic illness.
 It looks at both practical management and policy issues.
 A must for all nurses dealing with patients in the community.'

-You can purchase the book at the Routledge website by clicking here.
+You can purchase the book at the Routledge website or on Amazon.